altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/c-series/rsu/ug-rsu-agx3c-fpga.md

 The end results of the build flow are these.

 - Initial flash image: contains the factory image, an application image and two empty application image partitions aka slots.
-- SD card image: contains SSBL (U-Boot), ATF (Arm Trusted Firmware), Linux device tree, Linux kernel, Linux rootfs with the Intel RSU driver, LIBRSU, RSU Client, an application image, a factory update image and a decision firmware update image.
+- SD card image: contains SSBL (U-Boot), ATF (Arm Trusted Firmware), Linux device tree, Linux kernel, Linux rootfs with the Altera RSU driver, LIBRSU, RSU Client, an application image, a factory update image and a decision firmware update image.

 ### Installing cmake
 In case that you have installed a cmake version earlier than 3.24.0, you need to unistall this and install a new version.
 Here are the steps to achieve that.
 Note that this only need to performed once in your PC: